FAQ - Tomatoes

 You will need to remove the side shoots of certain varieties, which involves removing the new shoots growing between the leaf and stem ensuring that all the plants energy goes into growing its main stem.
 Once the plant has reached a desired height you will need to remove the growing tip.
 You can find videos on how to do this here.

-Yes you can grow tomatoes outside, however you will have to be aware of issues which are largely absent when growing in a greenhouse.
-Tomatoes grown outside will need protecting from the elements and will need close monitoring for under/over watering.
+Yes you can cultivate tomatoes outside, however you will have to be aware of issues which are largely absent when cultivating in a greenhouse.
+Tomatoes cultivated outside will need protecting from the elements and will need close monitoring for under/over watering.
 Do not plant tomatoes outside until night temperatures are above 10 degrees.
 Tomatoes will be slow to ripen outside as the will need heat and light.

 What pests do I have to watch out for?